Skip to content

 Keszthely, Hungary, June 2025

-Sara Jazmin Horcsik presented to 25 classmates at Vajda Janos Secondary Grammar School about Erasmus+ youth exchanges, focusing on E29 and the Mind over Media activity, aiming to promote Erasmus+ opportunities.
+Sara presented to 25 classmates at Vajda Janos Secondary Grammar School about Erasmus+ youth exchanges, focusing on E29 and the Mind over Media activity, aiming to promote Erasmus+ opportunities.

 Prague, Czechia, June 2025

-Karolina Filipidisova presented to 20 classmates at Střední Škola Gastronomická a Hotelová about the activity sessions, topics, and friendships made, motivating many to consider applying for similar projects.
+Karolina presented to 20 classmates at Střední Škola Gastronomická a Hotelová about the activity sessions, topics, and friendships made, motivating many to consider applying for similar activities.

 Pezinok, Slovakia, June 2025